 The Japanese concept of rules is different than the US concept of rules.
 Calling them “rules” might be a bit of a misnomer, because it some cases they’re mere statements or policies.
 For example, you might be used to making substitutions to your meals in the US parks because of a food allergy or preference.

 What’s on the menu is what’s on the menu in Japan, and attempts at substitutions or changes will typically be met with resistance or confusion.
 While Americans are more likely to question the “why?” of a rule or policy here in the US and look at whether it really makes sense given the circumstances (even if you don’t think you do this, chances are you probably do), in Japan, adherence to every rule/policy/procedure is universally expected, no matter how arbitrary it might seem.

-Most of the time, this results in a more orderly, enjoyable experience in the parks (imagine places where there is no line jumping and every sits down for the parades!).
+Most of the time, this results in a more orderly, enjoyable experience (parks where there is no line jumping and everyone sits down for the parades!).
 Sometimes it does have unintended consequences.
-We know some vegetarians who have gone to the parks and didn’t have the best of times because there were extremely limited vegetarian options and they were unable to make substitutions (more on this below) because a substitution is going against established policy.
+We know some vegetarians who have gone to the parks and didn’t have the best of times because there were limited vegetarian options and they were unable to make substitutions because a substitution is going against established policy.

 If your travels to Japan take you beyond Tokyo Disney Resort (and they should), you are going to be stepping further outside of your comfort zone.
 Again, the same rules about the Japanese being extremely courteous and helpful apply, and the times we have struggled a bit, we put on our ‘confused American’ faces.
 Invariably, strangers stopped to help us without solicitation.